 The Suzuki method has occasionally been criticized as a system of learning that fails to nurture creativity.
 Yet, when I was a Suzuki kid, I actually remember being asked to engage in a fair amount of creative activity – like free improvisation.

 I don’t know if this was part of Dr. Suzuki’s original philosophy, or if I just had liberal Suzuki teachers, or a forward-thinking mom, but almost on a daily basis, I’d have to pick up the violin and create something from scratch.
 It was as much a part of my practice routine as scales.

-It actually came in handy on at least a few occasions, when I experienced a memory slip and desperately improvised my butt off until I could find my way back to something familiar.
+And it actually came in handy on at least a few occasions, when I experienced a memory slip and frantically improvised my butt off until I could find my way back to something familiar.

 But aside from handling memory slips more gracefully in performance, what is the practical use of improvisation skills and training in classical music?
-After all, it’s not like we are going to start extemporaneously composing our own spinoff version of a Beethoven sonata in the middle of a performance.
+After all, it’s not like we are going to start improvising freely in the middle of a Beethoven sonata.

-Is it really worth our time and effort?
+So is developing our improvisational skills really worth the time and effort?

 Your brain on improv

-Researchers Charles Limb (an otolaryngologist at Johns Hopkins and faculty member at Peabody) and Allen Braun were curious to learn more about what is happening in the brain when engaged in a highly creative activity like improvisation.
+Researchers Charles Limb and Allen Braun (2008) were curious to learn more about what is happening in the brain when engaged in a highly creative activity like improvisation.

 So they took six jazz pianists, stuck them in an fMRI scanner (which measures changes in blood flow to different parts of the brain), and had them alternately play passages from memory and improvise to see if there was a difference in neural activity.